 - Applications Deadline: July 31, 2018

-- Study Subject: Scholarships are awarded in Implementation Science.
+- Study Subject: The studentships are awarded in Implementation Science.
 The degree programme is open to candidates from a range of disciplines including clinical and other health-related fields; statistics and other quantitative fields, as well as demography and social sciences.
 The degree programme should also appeal to candidates who want to become more involved in research in health-related fields.

 Return economy air fare.